The partner regions Wielkopolska and Hessen

-Will PiS win an absolute majority or will the opposition emerge stronger from the election?
-Will the winner be forced to join a post-election coalition to form a stable government?
+Will PiS obtain an absolute majority or will the opposition emerge stronger from the elections?
+Will the winner have to form a post-election coalition in order to form a stable government?

-The Parliament comprises two chambers, the lower house known as the “Sejm” with 460 deputies, and the Senate made up of 100 senators.
-The electoral threshold is 5%, and 8% for party alliances.
-The legislative term is four years.
-All citizens aged 18 and above are eligible to vote.
+The Polish parliament consists of two chambers, a lower one – ‘Sejm’ with 460 deputies, and a higher one – ‘Senat’ composed of 100 senators.
+The electoral threshold is 5% and 8% for the electoral coalitions.
+The term of office of the Sejm and the Senat is four years.
+All citizens over the age of 18 are eligible to vote.